Fitna debuted on Thursday at Web site LiveLeak.com, only to be taken down a day later following threats to LiveLeak's staff.

 documentary on Deep Throat.

-The European Federation of Journalists (EFJ) has accused the Slovenian government of interfering in press
+The European Federation of Journalists (EFJ) has accused the Slovenian government of interfering in press freedom at home.

 The EFJ in a statement said that political meddling with media in Slovenia casts a shadow over the country's current Presidency of the European Union.